actris-cloudnet/cloudnetpy/docs/html/_sources/installation.rst.txt

 Installation Instructions
 =========================

-CloudnetPy can be installed on any computer supporting Python.
+CloudnetPy can be installed on any computer supporting Python3.6 (or higher).
 The actual installation procedure depends on the operating system.
 The instructions below are for Ubuntu, although they work with many other Linux systems as well.